darkmastermindz/unccgamedev-discordbot/README.md

 $ node index.js
 ```

-4. For any feature changes, create a feature branch and submit a PR.
+4. For any feature changes, create an issue https://github.com/darkmastermindz/unccgamedev-discordbot/issues and a feature branch and submit that feature branching using a PR and link it to the issue.
 Keep this one feature / fix per PR.
 See guidelines for the "perfect pull request" here: [The Anatomy of a Perfect Pull Request](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067)

 ## Commands